haedarrfd/haedarrfd/README.md

 # 👨‍💻 Haedar Roofid

 I have loved web development since the beginning of college, and it has been my dream for a long time.
 My motivation for pursuing a career in this field is to have a positive impact on many clients by providing high-quality software to make their daily lives easier.
+Excited about solving problems and continuously learning new technologies to enhance my skills.
 Currently, I am studying the Go programming language.

 I am currently looking for a role in full stack web development, particularly with JavaScript and PHP.
 If you are hiring, let's chat!